Animal Reproductive Structures and Functions

 Diversity of Animal Reproductive Anatomy

-The reproductive structures of many animals are very similar, even across different lineages, in a process that begins with two gametes–eggs and sperm–and ends with a zygote, which is a fertilized egg.
-In animals ranging from insects to humans, males produce sperm in testes, and sperm are stored in the epididymis until ejaculation.
-Sperm are small, mobile, low-cost cells that occur in high numbers.
-Females produce an ovum or egg that matures in the ovary.
-Eggs are large cells that require a substantial investment of time and energy to form, are non-mobile, and are rare relative to sperm numbers.
-When the eggs are released from the ovary, they travel to the uterine tubes for fertilization (in animals that reproduce via internal fertilization) or are released in the aqueous environment (in animals that reproduce via external fertilization).
+Many animal reproductive structures are very similar, even across different lineages.
+Reproductive structures produce gametes (eggs and sperm) and facilitate the meeting of gametes to produce a zygote (fertilized egg).
+In animals ranging from insects to humans, males produce sperm in testes, and the sperm are stored in the epididymis until ejaculation.
+Sperm are small, mobile, “low-cost” cells that are produced in high numbers.
+Females produce one ovum or several ova (eggs) that mature in the ovary.
+Eggs are large cells that require a substantial investment of time, energy, and nutrients to form, are non-mobile, and are rare relative to sperm numbers.
+Mature eggs are released from the ovary into the uterine tubes (aka fallopian tubes or oviducts) where they are either fertilized (animals that reproduce via internal fertilization), or are released in an aqueous environment (animals that reproduce via external fertilization).

 The first half of Hank Green’s video below has a nice summary of these and other ideas we’ve discussed previously, and the second half introduces human reproductive anatomy before we take a deep dive into the structures and functions via dynamic hormonal regulation:

-For our purposes, all sexual reproducers have females with ovaries that produce large eggs, which subsequently travel down a uterine tube, and males with testes that produce small, plenteous sperm, stored in an epididymus.
-Of course, beyond this general anatomy, there are some interesting differences in different types of animals:
+For sexually reproducing populations, we can biologically define females as the sex with ovaries that produce small numbers of large eggs, which subsequently travel down a uterine tube; and males as the sex with testes that produce large numbers of small sperm, stored in an epididymis.
+While this general anatomy holds true, here are some interesting differences in different animal lineages:

-• Non-mammal vertebrates, such as most birds and reptiles, have a cloaca: a single body openingw hich functions in the digestive, excretory and reproductive systems.
-Mating between birds usually involves positioning the cloaca openings opposite each other for transfer of sperm from male to female.
+• Cloaca: The cloaca is a single, shared body opening that functions in the digestive, excretory (urine), and reproductive systems.
+Cloacas are found among many non-mammal vertebrates, such as most birds and reptiles.
+Mating between birds or reptiles usually involves positioning the cloaca openings opposite each other for transfer of sperm from male to female.
 Ducks are a rare exception, where the males have a penis.

 Mammalian (Human) Reproductive Anatomy, Gametogenesis, and Hormonal Regulation

-The remainder of today’s content focus on mammalian reproduction, featuring humans as a model organism.
-We’ll first look at females, followed by males, emphasizing the structures, the process of gametogenesis, and hormonal control of reproduction.
+The remainder of this reading will focus on mammalian reproduction, featuring humans as a model organism.
+We’ll first look at females and then males, emphasizing the structures, the process of gametogenesis, and hormonal control of reproduction.

-Gametogenesis, the production of sperm and eggs, takes place through the process of meiosis (see the Biology 1510 website page on Cell Division for help with this often confusing concept).
+Gametogenesis is the production of gametes, or sperm and eggs.
+Gametogenesis requires meiosis (see the Biological Principles textbook page on Cell Division for help with this often confusing concept).
 Meiosis produces haploid cells with half the number of chromosomes normally found in diploid cells.
-Hormones are dynamic (changing), so this process can be trickier to understand than basic anatomy or gametogenesis.

-A number of reproductive structures are exterior to the female’s body.
-These include the breasts and the vulva.
-Internal female reproductive structures include ovariesoviducts, the uterus, and the vagina, shown below.
+Human female reproductive structures include both external and internal structures.
+External structures include the breasts and the vulva.
+Internal structures include ovaries, oviducts, the uterus, and the vagina, shown below.

 Diagram of major female reproductive organs Image modified by Khan Academy from OpenStax, CC BY 4.0